 Gather enough yarn to loop around the sides of the wire that will fit through the little squares each time.
 Apply some hot glue to get started and wrap the yarn around the wire.
 Apply more glue at every halfway point and on the ends.
 Pull the yarn tight as you go.

-If you need you run out of yarn and need more, be sure to hide the endings and beginnings of the yarn to make it as seamless as possible.
+If you run out of yarn and need more, be sure to hide the endings and beginnings of the yarn to make it as seamless as possible.

 2. Then take another piece of yarn wrapped around the top for hanging purposes.